 - radiation depending on the nature of the heatsink´s surfaces

-Thermal resistance and thermal equivalent circuit of a HEAT SINK
+Thermal resistance and the thermal equivalent circuit diagram

 Calculation of thermal resistance required for a given dissipation power and permissible temperature gradient